blockprotocol/blockprotocol/rfcs/text/0428-type-inheritance-and-forking.md

 ## Block Protocol implications

-As mentioned [here](#addressing-previous-considerations), we want to make use of complete schemas for updates instead of partial schemas.
-In practice for the Block Protocol this makes it so the following update request using a partial schema:
+As [mentioned above](#addressing-previous-considerations), we want to make use of complete schemas for updates instead of partial schemas.
+In practice for the Block Protocol, this makes it so the following update request using a partial schema:

 ```json
 {